Autoregression: Time Series, Models, Trading, Python and more

 • Gather historical time series data for the variable of interest.

-• Ensure the data covers a sufficiently long period and is consistent in terms of frequency (e.g., daily, monthly).
+• Ensure the data covers a sufficiently long period and is consistent in frequency (e.g., daily, monthly).

 Step 2: Data Exploration and Visualisation

-• Plot the time series data to visualise trends, seasonality, and any other patterns.
+• Plot the time series data to visualize trends, seasonality, and other patterns.

 • Check for outliers or missing values that may require preprocessing.